daniel10012/progress-log/learned_concepts.md

 2 hours ago
 mingyyy/django-twitter-cloneToday at 9:57 AMAdded by GitHub
 Note for today, so far… still long way to go according to Caden

+# Monday 8

+RDS database is a server just for a database lsof -i tcp

+1. connect local project to local postgress
+2.create new RDS
+3. connect local proj to remote RDS
+4. EC2 connect to RDS

+problems with path:
+which psql
+ls/applications/postgress.app/content/verison/latest/bin

+vim ~/.bash_profile  put the path
+:${PATH} append existing path at the end, have to do it to keep all commands when problem zsh, do source ~/.bash_profile
+which psql  tells you which one